Tagged: mason, psychopath

 I really have nothing here to base a score on yet.

-Mason’s score: omit, prorate final score
+Mason’s score: omit, prorate final score12) Early Behavioural Problems

 This aspect of the checklist refers to problem behaviour of the person in question during their pre-teen years; behaviour such as violent outbursts, theft, that kind of thing.
 We simply don’t have enough information on Mason’s childhood for me to score this one either.

-Mason’s score: omit, prorate final score
+Mason’s score: omit, prorate final score13) Lack of Realistic, Long-Term Goals

 Hmmm… This is debatable.
 Some would dismiss Mason’s apparent aim to bring down the OSDM as unrealistic, while others would say the opposite.
 As he is not acting alone, but instead has Briarberg and Michelle behind him, and has reasons for this goal, I cannot discount it as unrealistic.

-Mason’s score: 0
+Mason’s score: 014) Impulsivity

 This may just be my interpretation, but nothing Mason does seem unpremeditated.
 He is intelligent and manipulative, but everything he does seems to have some degree of pre-planning and thought that leads towards his ultimate goal.